Cress (novel): Plot

-Once the entire group is reunited, Cinder plans an infiltration of the castle to stop the royal wedding between Earthen Emperor Kaito and Lunar Queen Levana, even though she knows it will start a war.
-She goes back home to see her legal guardian, Linh Adri, and her stepsister, Pearl, and glamours herself in order to steal their invitations.
+Once the entire group is reunited, Cinder plans an infiltration of the castle to stop the royal wedding between Earthen Emperor Kai and Lunar Queen Levana, even though she knows it will start a war.
+She goes back home to see her stepmother, Linh Adri, and her stepsister, Pearl, and glamours herself in order to steal their invitations.
 Cress and Wolf sneak into the palace, posing as a couple with the stolen invitations.
-Cinder and Iko sneak in through abandoned walkways.
+Cinder and Iko (now in the body of the escort-droid Thorne won) sneak in through abandoned walkways.
 Thorne and Dr. Erland head to the labs to create stem cell eyedrops to repair Thorne's vision.
-While Cress and Wolf dismantle the security operations for the wedding site, Cinder and Iko (an android in the form of a human-escort droid, the one which Thorne won) kidnap Emperor Kaito by tranquilizing him and cutting out his ID chips, with the help of Konn Torin.
+While Cress and Wolf dismantle the security operations for the wedding site, Cinder and Iko kidnap Emperor Kai by tranquilizing him and cutting out his ID chips, with the help of Konn Torin.
 Dr. Erland manages to repair Thorne's vision, but diagnoses himself with the fatal disease letumosis.
 After stopping the wedding, Cinder plans to take the crew to Luna, declare herself as the missing Princess Selene, and get the Lunars to rally around her to dethrone Levana.

-Dr. Erland quarantines himself after realizing he has been infected with a mutation of Letumosis, telling Cress that he is her father and that he loves her and never wanted to abandon her before he dies.
-Shortly after, Queen Levana and Sybil Mira come to see Dr. Erland, and he dies.
+Dr. Erland quarantines himself after realizing he has been infected, telling Cress that he is her father and that he loves her and never wanted to abandon her before he dies.
+Shortly after, Queen Levana and Sybil Mira come to see Dr. Erland.
 Sybil receives an anonymous tip that the group is headed for the roof, preparing to leave.
-Before the party can leave, they are stopped by Sybil Mira and Lunar soldiers on the roof.
-Jacin is nowhere to be found.
+Before the party can leave, they are stopped by Sybil Mira and Lunar soldiers, and Jacin is nowhere to be found.
 During the battle, Thorne kisses Cress, fulfilling the promise he made to her and also hinting that he has started to develop feelings for her.
-Cinder and Sybil Mira battle it out and Cinder succeeds in breaking Mira's mind, driving her insane which leads to her jumping off the roof to her death.
+Cinder and Sybil Mira battle it out, and Cinder succeeds in breaking Mira's mind and driving her insane, which leads to her jumping off the roof to her death.
 They fly the Rampion en route to Luna, and Queen Levana retaliates by openly declaring war on Earth.

 It is also revealed that Princess Winter, the stepdaughter of Queen Levana, has Scarlet in her zoo-like menagerie.
-She is mentally unstable (afflicted with Lunar sickness) due to the fact that she refuses to use her Lunar gifts, but tells Scarlet that she is on Scarlet's side.
+She is mentally unstable (afflicted with Lunar Sickness) due to the fact that she refuses to use her Lunar gifts, but tells Scarlet that she is on Scarlet's side.